syk-hub/Forecasting-US-Retail-Sales/README.md

 - The SNaive model served as a useful baseline, but it lacked the sophistication to handle complex patterns in the data.

 ## Data
+The retail sales data used in this analysis comes from the **FRED Advanced Retail Sales dataset**, spanning from 1992 to 2024.
+The raw data has been adjusted for inflation using the **CPI Index** from the **Bureau of Labor Statistics** to represent figures in **2024 million US dollars**.
+This adjustment ensures the values are consistent in real terms over time.

-The retail sales data is stored in the `data/` directory of this repository as `retail_sales.csv`.
-The data was sourced from [data source link] and processed for time series analysis.
+The dataset is stored in the `data` directory of this  repositoryand can be downloaded [here](data/retail_sales.csv).

 ## Instructions
 1. Clone the repository.